IsaacWarren/CS126-Final-Project/PROPOSAL.md

     The neural network stuff is where I plan on spending most of my time.
 I have a minimal nerual network library called FANN installed and compiling with openframeworks.

     In terms of timeline I want to get pong done the first week, neural network stuff the second and bugfixes/glueing it all togethor the third.

+    Possible extensions:
+    clients and servers for remote playing